fourth/chatbot-external/CLUMigration/README.md

 ## CLU Migration

-This sample shows how to integrate Conversational Language Understanding (CLU) in Bot Framework Composer using the CluRecognizer package (developed by Orestis from Microsoft).
+This sample shows how to integrate Conversational Language Understanding (CLU) in Bot Framework Composer using the Microsoft's [CluRecognizer](https://www.nuget.org/packages/Microsoft.Bot.Components.Recognizers.CLURecognizer/) NuGet package.
 The main goals are:

 * Intent recognition triggers (PizzaOrder, DeliveryLocation) and entity extraction within them (e.g. DeliveryLocation - @geography.text)
 * User input validation using CLU (see: CluEntityValidator dialog) and entity extraction (in the same dialog: dialog.predictionEntity.text)